 But there’s a unique side hustle opportunity in used car flipping.
 It’s similar to other “buy low, sell high” business models we’ve talked about, but the potential profit per flip is quite high.

-Jeremy Fisher is a car-flipping pro, and runs 3HourFlip.com to help others get started in this business.
+Jeremy Fisher is a car-flipping pro.
 He put together this VERY detailed guide to get your gears turning on the dollars that could be lurking in driveways in your town.

 Years ago when I became interested in buying and selling cars on the side I had no idea where to start.
 All I knew was that I wanted these three things:

 - To add an additional stream of income

 - To invest the minimum amount of time possible – ideally just a few hours per week

 - To do something fun and interesting that also put money in my pocket

 When I started flipping cars I knew very little about buying and selling cars and I made a bunch of mistakes that cost a lot of time and money.
 Along the way I’ve learned a lot and in this post I’d love to share some of those learnings with you.